-D.10 Why is your underwater robot untethered?
+D.8 Why is your underwater nodule collection robot untethered?

-To allow many robots to operate in parallel, we need to eliminate the need to manage a tether (cable).
-Each robot is lithium-ion battery-powered.
+To allow many robots to operate in parallel, we need to eliminate the need to manage a tether (cable) to each of the robots.
+Each robot is battery-powered.

-D.11 What are the size range and statistical mode of nodules that the underwater robot's robotic arms pick up?
+D.9 What are the size ranges of nodules that the underwater robot's robotic arms pick up?

-The current end effector and internal nodule conveyor can accommodate a wide range of nodule sizes from 2 cm to 10 cm in diameter.
+The current end effector and internal nodule conveyor can accommodate a wide range of nodule sizes from 2 cm to 11 cm diameter.
 Refinement to the end effector design and conveyor for the production system will be customized to the nodule distribution in the field of operation.
-Our concept economic model assumes an average nodule collection size of 7.5 cm.
+Our current v6 concept economic model assumes targeting the largest nodules in the field picking nodules 6.5 cm diameter and larger.
+An average nodule collection diameter of 8 cm is assumed based on available size distribution data.

-D.12 How does the underwater robot maintain its position and orientation on the ocean floor?
+D.10 How does the underwater robot maintain its position and orientation on the ocean floor?
 What technologies facilitate the underwater robot's underwater navigation and mapping?